Indonesia: aiming for high income status

 The new president, Prabowo Subianto, assumed office on 20 October 2024.
 He is set to maintain the broad direction of former president Joko Widodo's policies with the intention of transforming the USD1 trillion economy into a high income one by 2045.

 Generally, economic growth remains strong.
-2024 third quarter GDP growth was 4.9% year-on-year and has been at that rate, or higher, since 2022.
+2025 first quarter GDP growth was 4.9% year-on-year and has been at that rate, or higher, since 2022.
 Potential growth, helped by demographics and the prospect of favourable productivity developments, is a little under 5% p.a.
 Growth would have to be maintained at 5% p.a. per capita to get high income status by 2045.
 That is possible, but certainly ambitious.

 High levels of perceived corruption remain one of the main weaknesses of the economy.
-The corruption perceptions score (see the key Stats table) is at 34 out of 100: exactly the same level as 10 years ago.
+The corruption perceptions score is at 37 out of 100: exactly the same level as in 2016.
 A score below 50 indicates corruption is an impediment to growth.

-On a more positive note, the government’s fiscal position is pretty sound, with a small deficit and low levels of debt relative to GDP.
-The external positions is also fine, with a low current account deficit, which will be supported by Indonesia’s rich natural resource endowment and its large share of global production.
+On a more positive note, the government’s fiscal position is sound, with a small deficit and low levels of debt relative to GDP.
+The external positions is also fine, with a low current account deficit, which will continue to be supported by Indonesia’s rich natural resource endowment and its large share of global production of key commodities.